 A funny thing happens to your neuro-pathways, or the way your brain remembers you, if you keep repeating the same behavior over a long enough period of time.
 Some call it muscle memory, others call it adaptability.
 Either way, it is good to know that, with some focus and attention, anyone can tangibly improve their response to stress.
 This adaptive response is called neuro-plasticity, the process your brain and nervous system go through when you learn a new skill or reflex.

-It has been my experience, as an athlete, a coach and as a doctor, that there is a consistent ten week threshold, or barrier for both the athletes and patients that I work with.
+It has been my experience, as an athlete, as a coach, and as a doctor, that there is a consistent ten-week threshold or barrier for both the athletes and patients that I work with.
 I started calling it the Neural-Rigidity wall.
-It turns out almost everyone who is training, cleansing, building muscle or burning fat hits a speed-bump in their progress around week nine or ten.
+It turns out almost everyone who is training, cleansing, meditating, building muscle or burning fat hits a speed-bump in their progress around week nine or ten.
 The people who get past week ten almost always feel a positive shift in the direction they are going.
 This is because the nervous system ‘remembers’ the body the way it is now.
 Pretty Cool!

 There are as many ways to meditate as there are minds who seek peace.
 Having said that, there are three very distinct branches of meditation to choose from.
 They are all essential to a complete and fruitful practice.